Categories: Main

 To eat chicken adobo, serve with white rice and grilled or steamed vegetables.

-A very common way to eat adobo is to take some sauce and pour it on top of white rice.
+When eating adobo that is stewed, take some sabaw (broth or stew liquid) and pour it on top of white rice.
 Some prefer to add just a little sauce to the rice, others prefer to generously pour sauce on top until it’s soupy.

 Eating chicken adobo with fresh sliced bananas is something very special that Noelle’s family does (to our knowledge).